JonasBernard/FakeStandby/README.md

    </p>
 </div>

+## Disclaimer

+The application is very programmed in a very "technical" fashion.
+It may or may not work on your current phone model and with your particular version of Android.
+If you face any issues, you could write me or open an issue on GitHub.
+However, I can not guarantee to have a proper solution.
+I am testing the app on my personal device and as I am a single person developing this application I cannot effort all device models with every version of Android out there.

+Some smartphones have LCD displays with background lighting that only turns off when you actually press the power button to lock your phone.
+The concept of this app works better with OLED or AMOLED displays, where "turning pixels black" is identical to "turning pixels off".
+You should not except huge power saving effects on any device, especially on devices with LCD displays.

 ## What is the problem?

 Most smartphones these days have long-living batteries, but who doesn't want their phone to last for just an hour more?